swissup/swissup.github.io/m2/argento/home/page-structure/contact-us.md

 ![Contacts Page](/images/m2/argento/home/contact-us-page.png)

 Contact Us page has CMS Block with general information on left side and conatct form on right side.
 Map with store location placed underneath.
-It CMS block also.
+It is CMS block also.

 ### General Contact Information